 INVESTMENT CREDIT RATING RESTRICTIONS

 For OCTP and Specific Investment Accounts, credit ratings will be applied at the time of purchase of a security and monitored for changes while owned.
 A downgrade subsequent to purchase in a security’s credit rating will not constitute a violation of the Policy.
-Securities that are downgraded below the minimum acceptable rating levels must be reviewed for possible sale by the County Investment Manager within a reasonable amount of time.
+When a credit rating downgrade occurs which results in a rating below the minimum credit requirement, an analysis must be performed to evaluate the credit to determine whether to hold or sell the security.
 The credit ratings referenced in this policy must be assigned by one of the following NRSROs: Standard & Poor’s Corporation (S&P), Moody’s Investors Service, Inc. (Moody’s) and Fitch Ratings (Fitch).

 All investments, except those noted below in a) and b): 1) must have the minimum ratings required below by at least two NRSROs, and 2) the lowest rating of any NRSRO must meet or exceed the minimum rating required in the table below: